-- 6. The First Year December examinations are subject to a requirement that the average marks for each class fall within a specified range of averages being 65%-75.0000% - 7.
-The First Year Assignments and April examinations are subject to a requirement that the average marks for each class fall within a specified range being 70-75.0000%. - 8.
-All sections of a first-year course will contain the same grading components, and each component across sections must be worth the same amount. - 9.
+- 7. The First Year December examinations are subject to a requirement that the average marks for each class fall within a specified range of averages being 65%-75.0000% - 8.
+The First Year Assignments and April examinations are subject to a requirement that the average marks for each class fall within a specified range being 70-75.0000%. - 9.
+All sections of a first-year course will contain the same grading components, and each component across sections must be worth the same amount.
+Each grading component for each first-year course section must fall within the required average range. - 10.
 For Full-Year First Year Law Courses with a December practice exam and an April final exam: